 APh/EE 9 ab.
 Solid-State Electronics for Integrated Circuits.
 6 units (2-2-2).
 For course description, see Applied Physics.

 EE 40.
 Introduction to Semiconductors Devices.
 9 units (3-0-6); third term.
 Prerequisites: APh/EE 9 ab, Ma 2, Ph 2.
 This course provides an introduction to semiconductors and semiconductor sensors.
 The fundamental physics of semiconductor electronics and devices will be emphasized, together with their applications.
-Devices that will be discussed include photoconductors, diodes, transistors, CCDs, MOS/MOSFET/MOS imagers, temperature sensors, magnetic sensors, thermoelectricity, piezoresistivity, piezoelectrics, etc. Instructor: Tai.
+Overview of electronic properties of semiconductor that are significant to device operation for integrated circuits.
+Silicon device fabrication technology.
+Metal-semiconductor contacts, p-n junctions, bipolar transistors, photoconductors, diodes, transistors, CCDs, MOS/MOSFET/CMOS imagers, temperature sensors, magnetic sensors, thermoelectricity, piezoresistivity, piezoelectrics, etc. Instructors: Choo.

 EE 44.
 Circuits and Systems.
-9 units (3-0-6); first term.
-Prerequisites: Ph1 abc, should be taken concurrently with Ma 2 a and Ph 2 a.
-Fundamentals of circuits and network theory, circuit elements, linear circuits, terminals and port presentation, time-domain response, nodal and mesh analysis, sinusoidal response, introductory frequency domain analysis, transfer functions, poles and zeros, time and transfer constants, network theorems, introduction to state-space.
-Instructor: Hajimiri.
+12 units (4-0-8); first term.
+Prerequisites: Ph1 abc, should be taken concurrently with Ma 2 and Ph 2 a.
+Fundamentals of circuits and network theory, circuit elements, linear circuits, terminals and port presentation, nodal and mesh analysis, time-domain analysis of circuits and systems, sinusoidal response, introductory frequency domain analysis, transfer functions, poles and zeros, time and transfer constants, network theorems, transformers.
+Instructors: Hajimiri.

 EE 45.
 Electronics Laboratory.
 12 units (3-3-6); second term.
 Prerequisites: EE 44.
 Fundamentals of electronic circuits and systems.
 Lectures on diodes, transistors, small-signal analysis, frequency- domain analysis, application of Laplace transform, gain stages, differential signaling, operational amplifiers, introduction to radio and analog communication systems.
 Laboratory sessions on transient response, steady-state sinusoidal response and phasors, diodes, transistors, amplifiers.
 Instructor: Emami.